-Airfare, lunches, travel to the hotel in Cortina, the starting point, optional/individual transfers or excursions, items not on set dinner menu, beverages, tips to guides, insurance, items of personal nature.
+Airfare, lunches, travel to the hotel in Cortina (the starting point), optional/individual transfers or excursions, items not on set dinner menu, beverages, tips to guides, insurance, items of a personal nature.

 ACCOMMODATIONS AND FACILITIES

-Rifugios: A rifugio is a mountain “lodge” that offers simple overnight accommodations for hikers.
-The rifugios can vary greatly depending on where they are located; however they all are situated in amazing places.
+Rifugios (mountain huts): A rifugio is a mountain “lodge” that offers simple overnight accommodations for hikers.
+The rifugios can vary greatly depending on where they are located, however, they all are situated in amazing places.

 • Rifugios Fordara, Scotoni, Cinque Torri are more like simple mountain inns and have reasonably spacious and quite nice bunks rooms (top and bottom beds).
-They have very nice bath rooms, complete with hot showers.
-Blanket pillows and a small bath towel is provided at each of these rifugios.
+They have very nice bathrooms, complete with hot showers.
+Blankets, pillows and a small bath towel are provided at each of these rifugios.

 Breakfasts and dinners are served at the hotels or rifugios and lunches are picnic style along the trail.

 Cortina is easy to access from several airports, but we recommend flying to Venice (Marco Polo) as a first choice.
-Once in Venice you can take a bus to Cortina.
-The buses depart roughly every two hours from the Venice Airport and travel to Cortina; travel time is about 2 1/2 to 3 hours.
-The buses arrive the main bus station Cortina from where it is a short walk to the hotel.
-We have very detailed travel information about getting to Cortina.
+Once in Venice, you can take a bus to Cortina.
+The buses depart roughly every two hours from the Venice Airport and travel to Cortina; travel time is about 2 1/2 - 3 hours.
+The buses arrive at the main bus station Cortina, from where it's a short walk to the hotel.
+We'll provide very detailed travel information about getting to Cortina.

 WHO WOULD LIKE THIS TRIP?

-Our Dolomites Hut Hike is perfect for those strong hikers looking for a challenging and varied hike and like staying at the wonderful rifugios.
+Our Hut-to-hut Hiking in the Dolomites trip is perfect for those strong hikers looking for a challenging and varied hiking experience along one of Italy's classic long-distance routes.
+It's a great trip for those who are intrigued by the idea of hiking from one mountain hut to the next and the cultural experience of staying at Italian rifugios.
 This hiking area is strikingly different from the French or Swiss Alps.
 The red, yellow, and orange rock faces of the Dolomites towering limestone peaks are nothing short of dazzling.
-This route should be on every hiker’s “must do” list.
+For every avid mountain hiker, the Alta Via 1 is a route not to miss!

 We will meet on Day 1 at 6:30 pm at the hotel in Cortina.
 Please contact us for detailed travel information regarding travel to Cortina.

-The trip will end with a group transfer to the Venice Airport.
+The trip will end with a group transfer to Venice Airport.
 Departure time from the hotel in Forno di Zoldo is 7:00 am.
-Travel time is about 1 1/2 to 2 hours.
+Travel time is about 1 1/2 - 2 hours.
 Please allow for travel time when making plans.

 Reserving a Trip